Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Maybe not yet.
 And it's never too late, you know.

-Actually, let me say this: my grandmother is a Christian pastor.
+Actually, let me say this.
+My grandmother is a Christian pastor.

 Like, I grew up in the church.
 Oh, that's not real either.

 No, they don't.
 That's the idol right there.
-Come on.

 She's a Methodist Christian, Cuban pastor.

-But it's because they don't
+But it's because they don't.

 do that.